vishal-m25/Obsidian/zoho/java 11.md

 	- in case of overriding, can only be overridden with ==**`public`**==

 ### Functional interface
+- Functional Interfaces are mainly used in Lambda expressions, Method reference, and constructor references.
+- In functional programming, code can be treated as data.
+For this purpose, Lambda expressions are introduced.
+They can be used to pass a block of code to another method or object.
+Functional Interface serves as a data type for Lambda expressions.
+- Since a Functional interface contains only one abstract method, the implementation of that method becomes the code that gets passed as an argument to another method.
+- Introduces to enable lambda function in interface
 - Has only one abstract method irrespective of the other methods
 - **Consumer** -- when dealing with single argument
 - **Predicate** -- when dealing with boolean value